 - Necessary for regulatory purposes: to allow for calculation of tax payments.

-- In limited circumstances, necessary for statistical purposesg. to improve understanding of Wellbeing trends and other demographic aspects, appropriate steps to ensure that any output of statistical analyses will not include personal information which might reasonably identify you: and
+- In limited circumstances, necessary for statistical purposesg. to improve understanding of well-being trends and other demographic aspects.
+Appropriate steps are taken to ensure that any output of statistical analyses will not include personal information which might reasonably identify you; and

 Do we collect information from children?

 We do not directly provide services to children, and we do not knowingly collect personal information from children.

 How long do we retain your personal information?